 The decline of the high-street is inescapable.
 Every town centre in the country has experienced it to some extent or other.
 The major contributing factor is pretty obvious: online retailers fonehouse.co.uk are able to offer a wider selection of 5G mobiles, which can be navigated in minutes rather than hours.
 What’s more, they don’t have to pay the same overheads.
 It’s no coincidence that the fall of the high street has coincided with a protracted upsurge in online transactions.

 It’s easy to look at these two trends and conclude that the high street is doomed, and we had all better get used to the idea.
 But the story isn’t quite that simple.
-There are some things that a physical store can do that a web-page will probably never be able to replicate.
+There are some things that a physical store can do that a web-page will probably never be able to such as to replicate leather goods.
 For one thing, an in-person visit allows us to inspect a prospective purchase.
 But perhaps more valuable is the non-functional experience that a real-world store can offer.
 Some real-world retailers have shifted their focus in this direction.
 The most striking example of this approach comes from the so-called ‘concept’ store.

 What’s a concept store?